 ** copy edits - fine tuning of the written word be it phrases, punctuation or misunderstanding which need further detail

 In between the timeline gaps of delivering a written manuscript to your editor e.g. 6th May, you simply get on with plotting, planning and writing another book.
 Which means that when the structural edits arrive e.g. 30th June, you will cease writing your current manuscript to focus on the edits needed and return a.s.a.p. before going back to your current writing.
-You don't wait for the whole process to end before starting a new book - you literally juggle the projects as needed.
-For me, I tend to be writing a fresh manuscript, part-way through the edits on the next publication and thinking up ideas for a future project!
+You don't wait for the whole process to end before starting a new book - you literally juggle the project stages, as needed.
+At any one time, I tend to be writing a fresh manuscript, part-way through the edit process with another publication and thinking up ideas for a future project!

-You might wonder why I'm sharing such a simple anecdote about me standing in a bathroom but the reason is inspiration surrounds you day and night.
+You might wonder why I'm sharing such a simple anecdote but the reason is: inspiration surrounds you day and night.
 You simply need to tap into the rich source of objects, people, buildings, art, nature, history and language which surrounds you.
 For me it can be something as small as a bathroom tile, a man waiting at a bus stop or an annual Christmas tree news report - just some 'seeds of inspiration' which have kick started my muse for previous books.

-Two days after the bathroom tile find, I saw a single word - I'm not sharing that but the two made a pairing in my head and by day four of my holiday I had a fully fledged premise for a book.
-Exactly the same thing happened to me last year whilst on holiday in Brixham and that resulted in my latest book 'New Beginnings At Rose Cottage'.
+Two days after the bathroom tile find, I saw a single word - I'm not sharing that detail but the two 'finds' made a pairing in my head and by day four of my holiday I had a fully fledged premise for a book.
+Exactly the same thing happened to me last year whilst on holiday in Brixham resulting in my latest book 'New Beginnings At Rose Cottage'.
 It appears that day four of holidays might be a special day for me and my brain.

-When I was an aspiring author, I think I wasted effort searching for 'hot' inspiration, making a tough job of it when really, now that I understand how my brain/observations work, I can almost relax and allow inspiration to be delivered to me in such unexpected finds such as the bathroom tile.
+When I was an aspiring author, I think I wasted effort searching for 'hot' inspiration, making a tough job of it when really, now that I understand how my brain/observations work, I can relax and allow inspiration to be delivered to me in such unexpected finds.

-Note: when a seed of inspiration comes to me when I'm in the middle of a new book or know that I simply can't use it 'yet' - I note it down in a small book which I have.
+Note: when a seed of inspiration comes to me when I'm in the middle of a new book or know that I simply can't use it 'yet' - I note it down in a small book.
 I tend to date each entry so I can refer back to them when needed for planning an entirely new book or looking for inspirational kick-starts regards plotting.

 I will start a proper blog about my new project but let's just say in one week I've written 20% of a new book (whoops, I was supposed to be on holiday).
 Anyway, the words are simply flowing faster than my fingers can keep up - long may that continue!

-A significant moment for me which I waited too long before arranging was a 'room of ones own' (Woolf).
-Firstly, please don't take that phrase literally that every writer must have a specific room in which to write but, in general we each need to find our 'spot', a place whether it be the kitchen table, the library, the local coffee shop or yes, like me a writing room of my own.
+A significant moment for me which I waited too long before arranging was a 'room of one's own' (Woolf).
+Firstly, please don't take that phrase literally that every writer must have a specific room in which to write but, in general we each need to find our 'spot'.
+A writing place whether it be the kitchen table, the library, the local coffee shop or yes, like me a writing room of my own.
 I'm a person who likes to define things in my life (but that's another story).

 In recent months, I've stayed at various places and so have had to choose a new spot for a week or two.
 I have found that the kitchen table also works for me, the local cafe on other occasions.
 If it is 'your spot' you will sink into that creative zone and be way with the faries in no time.
 If it's not 'your spot' you can't enter Narnia because you can't tune out from the surrounding noise, bodies and life which is bumping past your chair.